ankschoubey/blog/src/content/post/philosophy/core-values/systems/how-i-use-trello.md

 For the checklist, it depends; I may not use the checklist if the task itself is small.
 But if a task gets complex, I'll break it down into checklists.

-## Optional: Creating More Boards
+## Tips on Creating & Managing Multiple Boards Without Getting Overwhelmed

 I realized that more boards make Trello overwhelming.
 But by not having more boards, I was missing out on productivity gains.

 - Good planning
 - Ultimately getting progress

-I figured out there was no other way; I needed to create more boards.
+I figured out there was no other way; **I needed to create more boards**.

 The way I did it was much more organic.
 I experimented with a few boards.
-I also deleted a few; for example, I realized the Job board wasn't super useful for me because 90% of recruiters ghost and the rest reply super late after a month or two. ⏰ .
+I also deleted a few; for example, I realized the **Job** board wasn't super useful for me because 90% of recruiters ghost and the rest reply super late after a month or two. ⏰ .
 The cards on my Job Search board would remain stale.
 So, instead, I started tracking only when I had passed the initial screening and was giving online tests.

 Initially, I also mixed writing and all other tasks into one board.
 This made it very overwhelming.

-I started by separating Life and Writing. ✍️

-Then I realized I needed something for Development, so I created one called DevLife.

-These remained my mainboards.
+I started by separating **Life and Writing**. ✍️  Then I realized I needed something for Development, so I created one called **DevLife**.
+These remained my main boards.

-Later, I realized I needed ways to improve my health, so I started Body Board.
+Later, I realized I needed ways to improve my health, so I started **Body Board**.
 Then I thought I should also do things in life.
 I am someone who doesn't go out much.
 I believe It'll be good to get out.
-Maybe watch shows, etc., so I created an Experiences board.
+Maybe watch shows, etc., so I created an **Experiences** board.

-The tip is this: anything vital to you should be part of Trello.
+The tip is this: **anything vital to you should be part of Trello**.
 If it's small you can keep less number of boards.
 But as you get more interested, you'll find splitting into a separate board is better.

-Note depending on the domain, the speed at which cards move changes.
+**Note depending on the domain, the speed at which cards move changes.**

-For example, travel board tasks will be added over months but will be completed in a week when you go on a trip.
+For example, **travel** board tasks will be added over months but will be completed in a week when you go on a trip.
 Most of the year, you'll spend time planning your travel.

 Similarly, the board will have a lot of goals that will take time.

-Finance Stories usually move faster.
+- **Finance** Stories usually move faster.
 Financial goal achievement is slower over months.

-Etc etc. This gives you a satisfaction.
+Knowing this gives you a satisfaction.
 You know everything is under control and moving.

-## Optional: Keeping Board Interesting to Use
+## How to keep your board interesting to use?

 To make your board enjoyable to use: